BethanyJep/global-ai-bootcamp-2025-workshop-models-in-github/docs/02_Text_Generation.md

 ## Advanced prompting

+> 📌 **Important Note**
->[!alert] Before moving on with the next section, click on the **Reset chat history** button to clear the message history.
+> Before moving on with the next section, click on the **Reset chat history** button to clear the message history.
 To do this, click on the **trash icon** on the top right of your playground, it will automatically reset your chat history.

 ![GitHub Models reset chat](media/gh-models-reset-chat.JPG)